Skip to main content

 Become a Sponsor or Exhibitor

-Showcase your work, connect with practitioners, and support the conference mission.
-Contact Kimberly Crowe ([email protected]) for more information.
+Showcase your work, connect with attendees and help shape reentry workforce conversations around the Future of Work.
+Contact Kimberly Crowe (kimberly@thenrwc.org) for more information.

 Past Conferences

-NRWC has experienced exponential growth since our inaugural conference in 2022, welcoming over 400 attendees and presenters from across the country and the field for the 2024 NRWC Annual Conference in Denver, Colorado.
-Scroll down to see some highlights from last year’s conference.
+NRWC has experienced exponential growth since our inaugural conference in 2022, welcoming nearly 450 attendees and presenters from across the country and the field for the 2025 NRWC Annual Conference in Pittsburgh, Pennsylvania.
+Click the links below to view past conference programs.
+For more information about specific sessions or speakers, please contact Virginia Smith.

 2022 NRWC Annual Conference – October 18-21, 2022 | Bethesda, MD